drushtin/Coding-Raja-Technologies-Internship/README.md

-# Coding-Raja-Technologies-Internship1

-To Do list Application using Python
+# To Do list Application using Python-Internship1

 Develop a to-do list application that allows users to manage day to day tasks.
 Implemented task management functionalities such as adding, removing, updating and marking tasks as completed